Expect to see a lot of Chrome "not secure" warnings on unencrypted HTTP websites

 HTTPS now is commonplace

 HTTPS once was rare, protecting logins and e-commerce transactions.
-But now it's common -- it protects 85 percent of Chrome traffic from personal computers and 76 percent on Android, Schechter said.
+But now it's common.
 Most of the big sites you might use daily -- Facebook, Yahoo, Google, Twitter, YouTube, Reddit -- have long offered HTTPS.

 But it's not universal.
-Only five-sixths of the top 100 websites employ it by default, and it's not hard to find sites like ESPN that send you to an unencrypted HTTP connection even if you specifically type "https://www.espn.com" into your browser's address bar.
+It's not hard to find sites like ESPN that send you to an unencrypted HTTP connection even if you specifically type "https://www.espn.com" into your browser's address bar.

+Troy Hunt, an independent security researcher and HTTPS advocate, posted a list on Tuesday of the top websites that still connect with HTTP if you request it.
+The biggest is Chinese search engine Baidu, though it will provide its site over HTTPS if you specifically request the encrypted version of the sites.

+And Cloudflare, a company that helps websites distribute their content and another HTTPS advocate, tweeted on Sunday that 542,605 of the million most popular websites are still available on HTTP and don't redirect you to their HTTPS versions.

 Chrome is the top browser, accounting for 59 percent of website usage, according to analytics firm StatCounter.
 So its choices carry a lot of weight.